QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

         println(i)
     end

-On the other hand just as with closures, if a variable is already defined it will be available in the inner scope
+On the other hand just as with closures, if a variable is already defined it will be available in the inner scope.

 .. code-block:: julia